 No, sadly ASMR is not something that all humans can experience.
 It’s currently unknown why some people are immune to ASMR, but in due time it’s likely that scientists will be able to figure out the answer to this enticing question.
 If you’re curious if you’re one amongst those who can experience ASMR for yourself, we recommend that you expose yourself to a broad selection of different kinds of ASMR stimuli.

 What triggers ASMR?

-ASMR is most commonly triggered by stimuli from certain types of sounds and/or visuals – so-called “ASMR triggers”.
+ASMR is triggered by certain types of sounds, visuals and/or tactile stimuli – so-called “ASMR triggers”.